dashbook/killercoda-scenarios/dashtool-mysql/intro.md

-# Dashtool example with Postgres
+# Dashtool example with MySQL

 Welcome to our tutorial on creating a data lakehouse using [dashtool](http://www.github.com/dashbook/dashtool).
 In this project, you'll